fcakyon/balanced-loss/README.md

 - This repo implements loss functions as `torch.nn.Module`
 - In addition to class balanced losses, this repo also supports the standard versions of the cross entropy/focal loss etc. over the same API
 - All typos and errors in vandit15's source are fixed
+- Continiously tested on PyTorch 1.13.1 and 2.5.1

 ## References